robertszafa/moodportfolio/README.md

 1. npm start

 ## Contacting the API
 By default, the API calls are made to the production server.
+If you want to have the backed locally, follow https://github.com/robertszafa/api.moodportfolio

-If you have your own api.moodportfolio server running locally and want to make the API calls to that, then go to src/App.js and change the apiMoodportfolio constant on line 14.
+If you do the above, go to src/App.js and change the apiMoodportfolio constant on line 14 to localhost.